Chloe (You're the One I Want): Music video

 On May 8, 2013, the official lyric video was uploaded on the group's Vevo channel.
 A series of video countdown teasers and trailers preceded the video premiere.

-The song's official music video premiered on the group's VEVO channel on May 18, 2013.
+The song's official music video premiered on the group's VEVO channel on May 27, 2013.
 The video was directed by Ray Kay.

-The video starts with Keaton playing the guitar with the boys backstage.
+The video starts with Keaton playing Drew's guitar with the boys backstage.
 Then there are various scenes with a clique of popular girls, gossiping and mocking the less popular girls.
 Many of the other girls feel insecure, but their moods improve when they receive a white pin with red lettering that says "I'm a Chloe @EmblemThree".

 This signifies that they are the kind of girls Emblem3 likes, and that they have been invited to a special Emblem3 concert.
 The pins are passed girl by girl and towards the end there are hundreds of fans holding up their Chloe pins at a concert in order to gain entry.

 Meanwhile, the group of "popular girls" who did not receive pins are not let in, so they stomp off, while the girls with pins are permitted to enter the concert where Emblem3 performs on stage, singing and dancing during a performance of Chloe.
 The video ends with Emblem3 allowing their fans on stage to dance with them.